 Wellbeing

 Research and action traditionally focus on the psychological impact of injury – not why it takes place and how it can be prevented.
-Podium aims to understand, through data and science, the importance of the mental states of young people before, during and after a sports injury, and develop interventions that make sport more psychologically safe.
+Podium aims to understand, through data and science, the importance of the mental states of participants before, during and after a sports injury, and develop interventions that make sport more psychologically safe.

-We believe that the ‘psychological, social and emotional’ journey in youth sport matters.
+We believe that the ‘psychological, social and emotional’ journey in sport matters.
 We aim to assess how psychological factors (such as low mood, anxiety, stress, poor emotional wellbeing, over training, social factors) may contribute to heightened risk factors for frequency and severity of injury.